Raglan, Queensland: Geography

 These ranges are a significant source of marble and calcite, and the South Ulam mine is located there.

 The Bruce Highway enters the locality from the east (Ambrose), passes through the town along Raglan Street, and exits to the north-west (Marmor).

-The North Coast railway line runs roughly parallel and north of the highway, passes through the locality with the following stations (from east to west):
+The North Coast railway line runs roughly parallel and north of the highway and passes through the locality with the following stations (from east to west):